muganga-charles/OOP/Lecture8/readMe.md

 # Lecture 8
-This consists of two files.
+This consists of one file.